-I was speaking in Berlin at the Best of Content Marketing conference in June 2017 and tried something new: I used emoji pillows for my talk.
+I was speaking in Berlin at the Best of Content Marketing conference and tried something new: I used emoji pillows for my talk.
 Let me walk you through that.
-Keep in mind the point of this article is to show how important it can be to make projects fun so frontline staff actually want to be engaged and participate.
+Keep in mind the point of this article is to show how important it is to have fun at work.
+That can help everyone be engaged and even drive more results.
+It can foster creativity.

-Then I walked through six types of content-five of them that audiences actually want to consume.
+Then I walked through six types of content-five of which audiences actually want to consume.
 I used emoji keychain pillows for that:

-So for example, one of them was to represent emotionally touching content.
+So, for example, one of them was to represent emotionally touching content.
 So I would hold up the emoji and say “who would want emotionally touching content?”
 That’s content that makes an impact that makes you feel something.
-And of course the hands would raise up in the room and everybody wants that kind of content.
+And of course the hands would raise in the room, and everybody wants that kind of content.
 So then I would take the emoji keychain pillow and throw it to one person in the room.
+They just delivered a piece of emotionally relevant content.
+This really engaged the audience, and people participated.

-A few hands quickly raised up and I asked one of them why they would want it?
+A few hands quickly raised and I asked one of them why they would want it?

 “To remind me not to create it.”